dhaval201279/dhaval-shah.com/content/post/2026-07-15-sre-ai-augmented.md

 ---
-title: "A Black Friday Incident Took 9 Days to Resolve.
-Here's the Process That Would Have Changed That."
+title: "A Black Friday Incident Took 9 Days to Resolve - Here's the Process That Would Have Changed That"
 author: Dhaval Shah
 type: post
 date: 2026-07-25T01:00:50+00:00